-8. Is there a particular exchange rate required to be used for turnover thresholds and asset values?
+8. Is there a particular exchange rate required to be used to convert turnover and asset values?

 The PCA's practice has been to request that parties convert foreign currencies into euro using the average rate for the relevant twelve-month period, as determined by the European Central Bank, and in line with the Commission Consolidated Jurisdictional Notice.